plone/plone.testing/README.txt

 When creating re-usable, mostly stand-alone packages, it is often useful to be able to include a buildout with the package sources itself that can be used to create a test runner.
-This is a popular approach for many Zope Toolkit packages, for example.
+This is a popular approach for many Zope packages, for example.
 In fact, ``plone.testing`` itself uses this kind of layout.

 To have a self-contained buildout in your package, the following is required: